DPDR sufferers regularly experience problems with their memory. But is there REALLY a link between Derealization / Depersonalization and memory loss?

-Not just that, but if anyone in my friends or family brought up something from that time (a family event, a trip abroad etc), for me there would be a big blank or at least blank spots in the memory -- and that’s absolutely not the case.
+Not just that, but if anyone in my friends or family brought up something from that time (a family event, a trip abroad etc), for me there would be major gaps or at least blank spots in my memory -- and that’s absolutely not the case.

-It’s very simple:
+It’s very simple.

 That’s been proven scientifically and anecdotally beyond a shadow of a doubt -- severe anxiety causes an inability to concentrate; feeling like your mind goes blank; and making it almost impossible to pay attention to the tasks at hand.

 Now, when you encounter that as part of your normal life, with a healthy baseline level of day-to-day anxiety, you hardly even notice it.
-Why?

-Maybe you’ve had a tough week at work or in college -- but you’re not in the least bit surprised if you find it tough to keep your head in the game -- finishing that essay, remembering to do the shopping, etc etc --
+Maybe you’ve had a tough week at work or in college -- but you’re not in the least bit surprised if you find it tough to keep your head in the game: finishing that essay, remembering to do the shopping, etc etc.

 But you’re not going to start panicking that you’ve suddenly developed amnesia, right?

-Of course, that’s not the case.
+But of course, that’s not the case.

-Depersonalization and memory loss are not connected.
-DP can temporarily affect your concentration but it has absolutely nothing to do with and cannot affect the memory centres of your brain.
+Sure, DPDR can temporarily affect your concentration but it has absolutely nothing to do with and cannot affect the memory centres of your brain.